saidayakar-cyber/ICT-Cybersecurity-Portfolio/ICT portfolio/README.md

 # Sai Dayakar Reddy Gollapudi — Cybersecurity Portfolio

 Welcome!
-I am a **Master’s student in IT (Cybersecurity Specialisation)** and a beginner cybersecurity learner.
+I am a **Master’s graduate in IT (Cybersecurity Specialisation)** and a beginner cybersecurity learner.
 This portfolio showcases beginner-friendly labs and projects I’ve built while learning cybersecurity.

 ---